-(Same as HSCE 260 C) Two and one-half hours lecture and One and one-half hours laboratory per week.
-Credit/No Credit/Letter Grade Option CSU
+Two and one-half hours lecture and

+One and one-half hours laboratory per week.

-Prerequisite: Current California Certified Radiologic Technology license.
+Prerequisite: Current California Radiologic Technology Certification License.
 This course will provide the knowledge of skills, attitudes, and competencies to operate fluoroscopy equipment efficiently and safely.
-Upon successful completion of the course, students will receive a certificate of completion and be eligible to qualify for the California State Technologist Fluoroscopy examination.
-Students must be able to verify CRT status at the first class meeting.
+Upon successful completion of the course, students will receive a certificate of completion and be eligible to qualify for the California State Technologists Fluoroscopy Permit certification test.
+Students must be able to verify C.R.T. status at the first class meeting.